jeremiah9980/AUTOPOND_V1/README.md

 - **Swap Configuration:**
   Defines the tokens to swap, minimum balance thresholds, possible swap amounts, and optional rewards settings.
 These configurations drive the token selection logic and the overall behavior of the swap rounds.

-By utilizing these well-defined processes and configuration files, AutoPond ensures efficient, real-time performance tracking and a resilient automation flow that adapts to current network conditions and operational metrics.

 ## Installation and Setup